j-d-b/tas-server/README.md

 MARIADB_DATABASE=tas
 ```

 The backend is an [Express](https://expressjs.com/) web server which provides a `/graphql` endpoint using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
-It uses a persistent, in-memory, [LokiJS](http://lokijs.org/#/) database.
+It uses [Sequelize](http://docs.sequelizejs.com/) to connect to, setup, and model a MariaDB database.

-To use the backend, the database must be initialized and the server started.
+To use the backend, the database tables must be setup and the server started.

 The server can run in two modes: `development` and `production`.